LLNL/axom/src/axom/multimat/docs/sphinx/multimat_materials.rst

    Diagram showing mixed-material mesh with CELL_DOM and MAT_DOM ways of defining the Cell-Material Relation.

-The following code shows how to initialize a MultiMat object with 9 cells and 3 materials and then builds the CMR by populating a bool vector and finally setting the CMR into the MultiMat object.
-In the following example, the relation is expressed using a *Cell-Dominant* data layout (CELL_DOM).
-This means that the data will be arranged as all of the material values for cell 0, followed by all of the material values for cell 1, until all cells have provided their flags for each material.
-The bool vector should contain *true* if a material is present in a cell and *false* if it is not present.
-This CMR vector is essentially a mask for which cell+material combinations are valid.
-Data can also be transposed into a *Material-Dominant* data layout (MAT_DOM) in which the materials are iterated first, followed by cells that use the current material.
+The following code shows how to initialize a MultiMat object with 9 cells and 3 materials and build the CMR by populating a bool vector that is given to the MultiMat object.
+In the following example, the relation is expressed using a **Cell-Dominant** data layout (``CELL_DOM``).
+This means that the data will be arranged such that all material values for cell 0 are given, followed by all of the material values for cell 1, until all cells have provided their flags.
+The bool vector contains *true* if a material is present in a cell and *false* if the material is not present.
+This CMR vector is essentially a mask for which cell/material combinations are valid.
+Data can also be transposed into a **Material-Dominant** data layout (``MAT_DOM``) in which the materials are iterated first, followed by cells that use the current material.

 .. code-block:: cpp

-    const int nmats = 3;
+    constexpr int nmats = 3;
-    const int ncells = 9;
+    constexpr int ncells = 9;

     // Create the MultiMat object
     axom::multimat::MultiMat mm;
     mm.setNumberOfMaterials(nmats);